-The Department of Transportation has a contract with a vehicle emission contractor to collect Registration Fees at 11 emission testing stations.
-A registrant may chose to renew their registrations at a testing station.
+The Department of Transportation has a contract with a vehicle emission contractor to collect Registration Fees at nine emission testing stations.
+A registrant may choose to renew their registrations at a testing station.
 Under this method, the emission testing station is treated like a field registration station with a direct connection to the Central Office's terminal.
 All emission inspection locations provide registration renewal service.
 In addition, the contractor operates another site which provided vehicle registration services but does not perform emissions testing.
 The vendor retains a service fee charged to registrants who use this option.

-The Department of Transportation also has a series of contracts with car, light truck, and motorcycle dealers to process vehicle title and registration and transmit such information electronically to it through an interface managed by a third-party vendor.
+Licensed motor vehicle dealers are required by law to process vehicle title and registration transactions for their customers, unless exempted by the Department.
+The Department of Transportation has a series of contracts with car, light truck, and motorcycle dealers to process vehicle title and registration and transmit such information electronically to it through an interface managed by a third-party vendor.
 The contracts provide an electronic interface between the Department of Transportation and the dealer's data processing systems.
 The dealer collects registration and other fees that are electronically transferred daily from their bank accounts to the Department of Transportation by the third-party vendor.
 The vendor retains a service fee charged to registrants who use this option.
 In addition, dealers may choose to process title and registration applications electronically through an internet-based system managed by the Department.